-Mr Galloway and the Pepco Group Services Limited entered into a contract for services for his role as CFO and executive director, which will be effective upon his appointment becoming effective.
-The agreed remuneration is in accordance with the Company's remuneration policy as proposed for amendment under agenda item 6 below.
+Mr Galloway and the Pepco Group Services Limited entered into a head of terms for his role as CFO and executive director and will enter into a contract for services for his role as CFO and executive director, which will be effective upon his appointment becoming effective.
+The agreed remuneration is in accordance with the Company's remuneration policy as proposed for amendment under agenda item 86 below.